AnnikaV9/carrotsh/README.md

 config-dump                           output all configuration options to the terminal

 ```
 Note: Do not run carrotsh as root/admin.
-It is unnecessary and only makes carrotsh less secure.
+It is unnecessary and only reduces security.

 <br />
 <br />

 ## Configuration <a name="configuration"></a>
-carrotsh uses [config.json](https://github.com/AnnikaV9/carrotsh/blob/master/config.json) as the primary configuration file.
+[config.json](https://github.com/AnnikaV9/carrotsh/blob/master/config.json) is the primary configuration file.

 Available options:
 | Option |Description | Type | Default |